EOFY offer

 How long does it take to exit a business?

-The time it takes can vary widely.
-A planned sale to an outside buyer can take six months to a year or more from start to finish.
-An internal sale to employees or family might take longer, while a liquidation can be quicker but often yields less money.
+A planned sale to an external buyer typically takes six months to over a year from start to finish.
+Internal sales to employees or family often take longer due to financing arrangements, while liquidation can be quicker but usually yields less money.

 Disclaimer